QROWD/TR/README.md

 ## Add more data or labels

 The datasets used in this project is a combination of public available accelerometer data [4]. and iLog data.
 You can add more data (from other users) including a new file in the subfolder datasets.
-The file needs to be a csv separated by comma with the user id, accelerometer (x, y, and z) and the label columns.
+The file needs to be a csv separated by comma with the user id, timestamp, accelerometer (x, y, and z) and the label columns.
 To add more labels, is important to guarantee that at least 2 users have the same label to avoid errors in the evaluation process.

 ## Developer notes